erangac/webpage-analyzer/README.md

 # Webpage Analyzer

 A Go-based tool that digs into web pages and pulls out useful information like HTML structure, links, and whether there are login forms.
-It's built to handle real-world websites efficiently and give you insights that matter.

 ## What This Tool Does